janellephalon/compose-and-send-message-DataMotion/README.md

 # Compose and Send a Secure Message in Minutes with DataMotion's Secure Message Center APIs

 ## Description
-This application provides a secure way for users to send messages using DataMotion's API.
+This application provides a secure way for users to send messages using [DataMotion's](https://datamotion.com/) API.
 The form we've designed prompts the user for their email, the recipient's email, and the message content.
 Once the form is submitted, a series of JavaScript functions retrieve an access token from DataMotion and use it to send the message securely.
-This project demonstrates the capabilities of DataMotion's API and how it can be integrated into a web-based application for secure communication.
+This project demonstrates the capabilities of DataMotion's [Secure Message Center APIs](https://datamotion.com/portal/project/DataMotion/product/api/SecureMessageCenter) and how it can be integrated into a web-based application for secure communication.

 ## Table of Contents
   - [Description](#description)